opencog/learn/run/1-gen-dict/README.md

 * `gen-corpus.sh` -- This generates a random corpus from the fake grammar.
 Edit and configure as desired.
-This automatically invokes `gen-dict.scm` to crete the dictionary.
+This automatically invokes `gen-dict.scm` to create the dictionary.
 The location of the dictionary, and the corpus, is configured in `dict-conf.scm`.

 Notes